web-dev404/battle/README.md

 # My first game to practice JavaScript

+Game on Javascript where you can test your luck!

-There's a lot of problems with JavaScript, so if you want to improve your JavaScript skills you can optimize code for this game!
+There's a lot of problems with JavaScript because it was my first big project on it, so if you want to improve your JavaScript skills you can optimize code for this game!
 ## Screenshots

 ![App Screenshot](https://i.ibb.co/k9WXDnv/chrome-h-WZUO0-DTg8.png)